 Existing law requires a court to award a person who has obtained a certificate of innocence in a wrongful conviction action a certain amount of monetary compensation for each year of imprisonment.
-(NRS 41.950) Section 3 of this bill establishes that the period of time used to calculate an award of monetary compensation begins on the date the person was wrongfully convicted and imprisoned and ends on the date the wrongful conviction was reversed or the person was released from prison, whichever is earlier.
+(NRS 41.950) Section 3 of this bill [establishes] clarifies that the period of time used to calculate an award of monetary compensation [begins on the date the person was wrongfully convicted and imprisoned and ends on the date the wrongful conviction was reversed or the person was released from prison, whichever is earlier.] is each year the person was imprisoned for his or her wrongful conviction.
 Existing law authorizes a court to award such a person payment for certain items, including, without limitation, payment for tuition, health care and counseling services.
 (NRS 41.950) Section 3 prohibits a court from awarding payment for such items: (1) in an amount greater than \$100,000 per calendar year; and (2) for a length of time that exceeds the period of time the person was imprisoned or on parole.
 Section 3 also establishes certain additional limitations applicable to such items.